yatyichung/HTTP5112_A3_N01492932/README.md

 # HTTP5112_A3_N01492932

-Built a minimun viable product (MVP) to read a MySql table using WebAPI and MVC architecture pattern.
+Built a minimun viable product (MVP) to read a MySQL table using WebAPI and MVC architecture pattern.
 <br>
 Include: